coleww/int-2-freq/README.md

 # int-2-freq

-A Clojure version of [int2freq](https://www.npmjs.com/package/int2freq) (you probably want to be using leipzig)
+Given a tonic-note, scale, and a postive-or-negative index/integer, returns the frequency for the note in that scale at that index.
+So for a C4 major scale, an index of 1 would be D4 and -1 would be B4. (you probably want to be using leipzig)

+also available as an [npm](https://www.npmjs.com/package/int2freq)

 ## Install